-13 (1) Meets or exceeds the physical contamination, maximum metal 14 concentration, and pathogen density standards for land applications specified in 14 CCR 15 section 17852(a)(24.5)(A)(1) through (3).

-(2) Was produced at one or more of the following types of facilities:

-(A) A compostable material handling operation or facility as defined in 14 CCR section 17852(a)(12), that is permitted or authorized under Division 7 of Title 14 of the CCR, other than a chipping and grinding operation or facility as defined in 14 CCR section 17852(a)(10);
+- (1) Meets or exceeds the physical contamination, maximum metal concentration, and pathogen density standards for land applications specified in 14 CCR section 17852(a)(24.5)(A)(1) through (3). - (2) Was produced at one or more of the following types of facilities: - (A) A compostable material handling operation or facility as defined in 14 CCR section 17852(a)(12), that is permitted or authorized under Division 7 of Title 14 of the CCR, other than a chipping and grinding operation or facility as defined in 14 CCR section 17852(a)(10); - (B) A Transfer/Processing facility or Transfer/Processing operation as defined in 14 CCR section 17402(a)(30) and (31), respectively, that is permitted or authorized under 14 CCR, Division 7, Chapter 12; or, - (C) A Solid Waste landfill as defined in Public Resources Code section 40195.1 that is permitted under 27 CCR, Division 2.

-(B) A Transfer/Processing facility or Transfer/Processing operation as defined in 14 CCR section 17402(a)(30) and (31), respectively, that is permitted or authorized under 14 CCR, Division 7, Chapter 12; or, centralized, shared, Collection service for all units on the Premises which are billed to (1) Customer at (1) address.
+(dddd)MULTI-FAMILY.
+Any Residential Premises, other than a Single-Family Premises, with five (5) or more Dwelling Units used for Residential purposes (regardless of whether residence therein is temporary or permanent, vacant or occupied), that receive centralized, shared, Collection service for all units on the Premises which are billed to (1) Customer at (1) address.
 Customers residing in Townhouses, mobile homes, condominiums, or other structures with five (5) or more Dwelling Units who receive individual service and are billed separately shall not be considered Multi-Family.